-After sweeping the Goblin Cave of every scrap of sellable whatever, plus one slightly used Bugbear Throne, oh, and an injured NPC, Sildar Exposition, er, Hallwinter, the party is back on the road to Phandalin.
+When last we left our heroes, after sweeping the Goblin Cave of every scrap of sellable whatever, plus one slightly used Bugbear Throne, oh, and an injured NPC, Sildar Exposition, er, Hallwinter, the party is back on the road to Phandalin.

 En route, they meet a very suave Half-Elven Bard, who is so cool that he doesn’t even acknowledge when anyone is talking to him and his catchphrase is “Sup”.
 Why he’ll be a fine addition to the crew.
 Hop aboard.